woleet/woleet-weblibs/README.md

     - *crypto-js.js* library (only to be accessible, not to include)

   - *woleet-api.js* provides miscellaneous method wrapping the Woleet API

 ## Objects definitions

-### <a name="object_transaction"></a>*Transaction object
+### <a name="object_transaction"></a>Transaction object
 ```
 {
-    txId: String corresponding to the id of the transaction
+    txId: {String} identifier of the transaction
-    confirmations: Number corresponding to the number of confirmations
+    confirmations: {Number} number of confirmations of the block containing the transaction
-    confirmedOn: Date corresponding to the block confirmation
+    confirmedOn: {Date} confirmation date of the block containing the transaction
-    blockHash: String corresponding to the block hash (id)
+    blockHash: {String} identifier of the block containing the transaction
-    opReturn: String corresponding to the op_return of the transaction
+    opReturn: {String} OP_RETURN of the transaction
 }
 ```
 #### Example